datacarpentry/sql-socialsci/episodes/03-select.md

 > ## Exercise
 >
-> From the above query, breakdown the `Where` clause so that each component can be tested indiviually.
+> From the above query, breakdown the `Where` clause so that each component can be tested individually.
 > Make a note of how many rows are returned in each case.
 >
 > > ## Solution